Many people keep the same pillow for years—sometimes far longer than it should be used.

 2. You Wake Up With Neck or Shoulder Discomfort

 Morning discomfort that improves during the day often points to poor overnight support.
-(If this happens often, see why you wake up with neck pain.)

 3. You Constantly Adjust Your Pillow at Night